- St. Baldrick's Information

 The first St. Baldrick's event took place at Jim Brady's Bar and Restaurant in New York City.
 What began as a challenge between three friends on March 17, 2000, has grown into the world's largest volunteer-powered fundraising opportunity benefiting childhood cancer research.

 St. Baldrick's Foundation funds cannot be used for human embryonic stem cell research.
 This is not a statement on whether or not we think it should be supported; the decision is based on the fact that many of our donors and volunteers – our source of funds – would not be comfortable supporting it.
 Stem cell transplantations not using human embryonic stem cells – using cord blood or matched donors – are often used in treating childhood cancer patients, and our funds may be used in this non-controversial area of research.

-One St. Baldrick's top priorities is keeping expenses to an absolute minimum.
+One of St. Baldrick's top priorities is keeping expenses to a minimum.
 Donations of goods or services that would otherwise come out of our budget are always welcome!
-Office supplies, current model computers, technical equipment, software, premium items like event T shirts or other giveaway items, or services including publicity, advertising space, printing, technical support, and more can be a big aid in keeping expenses down so more money can go to the cause.
+Office supplies, giveaway items, or services including publicity, advertising, printing, and more can be a big aid in keeping expenses down so more money can go to the cause.
 Additionally, corporate sponsors – companies that make donations to underwrite expenses or present growth opportunities – are very important to St. Baldrick's success.
 To propose a sponsorship or learn more, contact us.

 St. Baldrick’s has partnered with Threadless to provide an on demand shop where logo items are available.
 Visit our store here and keep checking back for newly available items!